PaulSHahn/emacssetup/README.md

 again to exit the keypad layer.

 So far, that is not an improvement over using poorly chorded *emacs* keybindings and commands.
-Especially since the *keypd* key is way up to the top right of the keyboard and is a second-class tiny foamy-chicklet-style button that you cannot find by touch.
+What is worse is that the *keypd* key is way up to the top right of the keyboard and is a second-class tiny foamy-chicklet-style button that you cannot find by touch.
 It is not even a real modifier key, but a toggle like *caps lock*.
 So why bother with binding macros to this keypad layer?

 Kenesis offers a series of foot pedal controllers.
 I use one of these as a big